 1. Through a credit card

-Unlike Qantas in recent years, Virgin have kept lounge access from credit cards pretty tight, with only two cards from American Express and two other cards offering any kind of lounge benefit.
+Unlike Qantas in recent years, Virgin have kept lounge access from credit cards pretty tight.
+Only two personal cards from American Express and one other Visa card offer any kind of lounge benefit.

 The American Express Platinum Charge has unlimited access for you and a guest included as part of its expansive benefits for a high annual fee.

 Unfortunately, we have confirmed with Virgin Australia’s Lounge Coordinator that the American Express Platinum Card lounge benefits cannot be combined with any other form of unlimited lounge entry.

 This means that if you hold that Amex card and also Velocity Gold status, you would not be able to combine the lounge guest benefits to bring in two guests — still only one guest allowed overall.

 The only exception to this rule is single access lounge passes, which can be used to bring in extra guests above your entitlement.

 In addition, the following credit cards include two single-entry lounge passes per year: